reese72/LethalData/README.md

 ## Features

 - All-inclusive multi-quota tracker for keeping tabs on loot, player deaths, sells, quota rolls, and more
-- Built-in sell calculator that accounts for overtime (Finding the terminal value for a given amount of scrap coming soon)
+- Built-in sell calculator that accounts for overtime
 - Specifiable player names and notes for detailed logging
 - Top and Bottom line loot for each day
 - Automatic quota roll calculation